Andrea Mandorlini

-Andrea Mandorlini (born 17 July 1960) is an Italian professional football manager and former player.
+Andrea Mandorlini (born 17 July 1960) is an Italian professional football manager and former player, currently in charge of club Ravenna.

 Playing career

 Mandorlini made his playing debut on 4 February 1979 with Torino.
 He left Torino in 1980 to join then-Serie B team Atalanta.
 After three seasons with Ascoli from 1981 to 1984, he signed for Inter, where he played until 1991.
 With the nerazzurri jersey, he won a Serie A championship (scudetto) in 1989 and a UEFA Cup in 1991.
 After two seasons with Udinese from 1991 to 1993, he announced his retirement from playing football.

 Managerial career

 After his retirement, Mandorlini became coach of Serie D side Manzanese in 1993, but did not manage to save them from relegation.
 He then was in office at Ravenna as assistant manager until 1998, when he became head coach of Serie C2 team U.S. Triestina Calcio.
 He then joined Spezia from 1999 to 2002, winning Serie C2 at his first season and narrowly missing promotion to Serie B in 2002.
 After an eighth place with Vicenza in their 2002–03 Serie B campaign, he joined Atalanta and led them to promotion to Serie A. He stayed at Atalanta for the 2003–04 campaign too, but was sacked soon after the season start.

 In January 2006, he was appointed at the helm of Serie B team Bologna, but was fired two months later.
 In December 2006, he joined Padova of Serie C1, leading them from the relegation zone to the battle for a spot in the promotion playoffs, then narrowly missed.
 In June 2007 he was announced as Siena boss in the 2007–08 Serie A, only to be sacked on 12 November after a poor start to the season.

 In July 2008 he was announced as new head coach of newly promoted Serie B side Sassuolo.
 He guided the neroverdi through their debut season in the Italian second tier, leading Sassuolo to an impressive seventh place.
 He left Sassuolo by mutual consent in June 2009.

 In November 2009 he was announced as new head coach of Romanian Liga I club CFR Cluj.